In pharma plants, age definitely matters.

 In the past, the FDA set out to address this major regulatory hurdle by offering alternative avenues to updating technology.
 Now, the agency will allow companies to make updates to their operations without a PAS if the new technology is considered a “like for like” change with the older equipment.
 It’s this route that Schniepp used to completely overhaul the line of one CMO where she worked — a major process she was able to get to the finish line in about two years.

-Here are the major challenges Schniepp faced and how she worked with the company to overcome them:
+Here are the major challenges Schniepp faced and how she worked with the QA team to overcome them:

 Culture and communication: While working as the vice president of Quality for the CMO, Schniepp was tasked with updating a line that was the workhorse of the company, about 30 years old and produced 75 percent of its products.
 But in the depyrogenation tunnel, the cooling piping was above the products, which was causing fluid to sometimes drip into the vials.
 The contamination had cost the company approximately $28 million in lost products and triggered an FDA inspection.
 Yet, Schniepp still faced resistance to change.